lemonsyntax/nana/project_documentation.md

 - **compare_models.py**: Compares all trained models and outputs performance metrics.
 - **accuracy_analysis.py**: Provides detailed accuracy and error analysis.

+**Hyperparameter Tuning:**
+To achieve optimal model performance, hyperparameter tuning was conducted using Keras Tuner.
+The tuning process explored various configurations, including the number of hidden layers, number of neurons per layer, activation functions, dropout rates, learning rate, and batch size.
+Random search was used to efficiently identify the best combination of hyperparameters based on validation performance.

 ---

 ## Neural Network Architecture Used